Folium Systems

 These principles are meant to be simple enough for executives and concrete enough for technical reviewers.

-• Do not confuse a beautiful demo with a launch-ready system.
+• Do not confuse a beautiful review build with a launch-ready system.

 • Do not expose private or regulated data before the buyer approves the data boundary.